Chelmsford, Massachusetts: Geography

 Chelmsford consists of several neighborhoods.
-In addition to the town center, smaller areas include South Chelmsford, West Chelmsford, East Chelmsford, North Chelmsford and The Westlands.
+In addition to the town center, smaller areas include South Chelmsford, West Chelmsford, East Chelmsford, North Chelmsford and the Westlands.
 North Chelmsford, an industrial village, is distinct from the rest of the town to the extent that it has many of its own town services.

+Climate

 Like much of the rest of Massachusetts, Chelmsford has a humid continental climate according to the Köppen climate classification.
 Summers are typically warm and humid, while winters tend to be cold, windy, and snowy.
 The level of precipitation is roughly consistent throughout the year.

+In a typical year, Chelmsford temperatures fall below 50 F for 195 days per year.
+Annual precipitation is typically 44.1 in per year (high for the US) and snow covers the ground 62 days per year, or 17.0% of the year (high in the US).
+It may be helpful to understand the yearly precipitation by imagining nine straight days of moderate rain per year.
+The humidity is below 60% for approximately 25.4 days, or 7.0% of the year.

 Demographics

 As of the US census of 2010, there were 33,802 people, 13,313 households, and 9,328 families residing in the town.
 The racial makeup of the town was 88.6% White, 1.1% African American, 0.1% Native American, 8.4% Asian, 0.4% from other races, and 1.4% from two or more races.
 Hispanic or Latino of any race were 2% of the population.